by the Pool Service & Repair Experts at GL Pools

 To ensure optimal performance, pool filter maintenance should be factored into your regularly scheduled swimming pool maintenance.
 Otherwise, you may find yourself unable to safely use your pool due to poor water quality.
 However, with professional pool filter service from GL Pools, you won’t have to worry about things like excessive bacteria growth, cloudy water, or unexpected equipment failures due to clogs.

 There are several different types of pool filters to choose from.
-Below are the three main types in order of least to most effective.
+Below are the three main types in order of least to most effective for pool water filtration.

 1. Sand